Costa Rica Leatherbacks

 DAY 2 - LEATHERBACK RESEARCH

-Today you will head out to the Caribbean coast to stay at a remote research station in the rainforest.
+Today you will head out to the Caribbean coast to the coastal town of Parismina.
 First, wake up with a delicious Costa Rica breakfast buffet of eggs, gallo pinto (their famous breakfast rice and beans), fresh tropical fruit, delicious coffee, and more.
 After breakfast, board the private bus for a 4 hour ride to the Caribbean coast.
 You’ll pass through the country’s largest national park and then descend to the Caribbean lowlands.

-The first thing you notice when a leatherback is nesting is their giant tracks, which look like a monster truck has driven up the beach.
 Tasks involved in the research include measuring the turtles’ length and width (no small task with a giant turtle!), moving the eggs to a hatchery (where they are protected until hatching), and observing the condition of the turtles, looking for scars or injuries.
-From mid-May to June, you will have a chance to work with hatchlings, helping to do some basic research (measuring and weighing) and releasing them to the water.
-Green turtles also occasionally nest late in the season.
+You may have a chance to work with hatchlings which usually start to arrive in mid-May, helping to do some basic research (measuring and weighing) and releasing them to the water.
+(BLD)

 DAY 6 - CENTRAL VALLEY